 Make sure these important tasks make it onto your to-do list alongside the other, less important tasks, you need to complete each day.
 Also, we recommend trying to keep your to-do lists short.
 Don’t attempt to start and finish 10+ tasks during office hours.
 Instead, choose three or four things to focus on at a time.

 3. Learn to Properly Prioritize Tasks

 Speaking of things to focus on, how do you know what tasks are actually important and which are better delegated or eliminated altogether.
 It’s not always easy to tell.

-Fortunately, there is a system that works extremely well for prioritizing the items on your to-do list and lessening the tyranny of the urgent.
-It’s called the Eisenhower Matrix, named after the 34th U.S. President, Dwight D. Eisenhower.
+Fortunately, there are systems that works extremely well for prioritizing the items on your to-do list and lessening the tyranny of the urgent.
+One example is the Eisenhower Matrix, named after the 34th U.S. President, Dwight D. Eisenhower.

 Basically, every task can be segmented into one of four groups:

 - Important and Urgent: These are tasks that require immediate attention and also help you achieve your goals.
 There are often steep consequences for not completing these tasks successfully and on time.

 - Important but Not Urgent: Important but not urgent tasks are those that will help you achieve your career and life goals but don’t have a looming deadline.
 Writing a book is a good example.
 It may greatly increase your chance of building authority in your niche, but unless you have a publishing deal, there probably isn’t a real deadline to complete your manuscript.